borntorun/angular-typeaheadjs/README.md

 Notes
 ---------------

+* This is a work in progress.

 For now:
+* Only supports [typeahead.js v0.10.5](https://github.com/twitter/typeahead.js/releases/tag/v0.10.5).
+Work is being done to support new versions.

-* Only Bloodhound suggestions engine integration with remote and prefetch urls is supported (no hardcoded data).
+* Only Bloodhound suggestions engine integration with remote and prefetch urls is supported (no local dataset).
 * Only one dataset is supported and no templates for datasets are supported.
 * The typeahead:autocomplete event is assumed as a sugestion selection, so it will trigger the onselected callback. (dont know if this is the best but for now I think this is good)
 * If callbacks are not passed the typeahead events are emitted on scope.